msoos/cryptominisat/README.markdown

 Python usage
 -----
-The python3 module must be compiled as per:
+The python module works with both Python 2 and Python 3.
+It must be compiled as per (notice "python-dev"):

 ```
 sudo apt-get install build-essential cmake